Lee Meng Yean

 Lee Meng Yean (born 30 March 1994) is a Malaysian badminton player.
 Together with Chow Mei Kuan, she won the 2018 Syed Modi International and achieved a career-high ranking of 10 in women's doubles.

 Career

 She was the 2011 Asian Junior Badminton Championships silver medalist.
 In 2013, she won a bronze medal at the BWF World Junior Championships and the Summer Universiade.
 In 2018, they were runners-up at the 2018 Russian Open.
 In 2019, they lost in the 2019 India Open final to future Olympic gold medalists Greysia Polii and Apriyani Rahayu.

-In the same year, she won a bronze medal at the Southeast Asian Games.
+In the same year, she won a bronze medal at the SEA Games.
 They competed in the 2020 Summer Olympics but lost in the group stage.
 In 2022, she was appointed as the coach for women's doubles by the Badminton Association of Malaysia.